Nash Grier

-Hamilton Nash Grier (born December 28, 1997) is an American Internet personality.
+Nash Grier (born December 28, 1997) is an American internet celebrity.
 He became known for his online videos on the now-defunct video sharing service Vine in early 2013.
 By 2015, Grier was the second most-followed user on the platform.

 Early life

 Hamilton Nash Grier was born and raised in North Carolina by mother Elizabeth Floyd and father Chad Grier, who is now one of his managers.
-He is the second-oldest child with an older brother, Will Grier, a football quarterback who was drafted by the Carolina Panthers in the 2019 NFL Draft; a younger brother, Hayes, who also posted vines; and a younger half-sister, Skylynn.
+He is the second-oldest child with an older brother, Will Grier, a football quarterback who was drafted by the Carolina Panthers in the 2019 NFL draft; a younger brother, Hayes, who also posted vines; and a younger half-sister, Skylynn.

-Nash Grier was a freshman at Davidson Day School when the mobile app Vine was released, a social media platform which allows users to post looping 6-second videos for others to view.
+Grier was a freshman at Davidson Day School when the mobile app Vine was released, a social media platform which allows users to post looping 6-second videos for others to view.
 Grier began to post comedy-related videos for friends and classmates and quickly amassed a wider fanbase.

 Career

 Grier began making short videos on the app Vine after its release in early 2013.
 One of his initial videos gained recognition and Grier quickly began gaining thousands of followers on the app.
+Grier has stated that he is mostly self-taught on how to edit videos, and his 'apparent spontaneity' is actually shrewdly crafted and scripted, with clips refilmed many times and sometimes edited for hours.
+His management team confirmed that major brands paid Grier anywhere between $25,000–$100,000 to advertise their products in his Vines.
+Because of his popularity, Grier has appeared on various news shows including Good Morning America and The View.

 As his popularity grew, Grier joined a newly formed group called Magcon (Meet and Greet Convention) in October of that year described as "a boy-band phenomenon without the band."
 Grier participated in the group with his brother Hayes and other Vine stars Cameron Dallas, Matthew Espinosa, Jack & Jack, Taylor Caniff, Shawn Mendes, Carter Reynolds, and Mahogany Lox.
-The group held events where fans could meet and interact with Internet personalities.
+The group held events where fans could meet and interact with internet celebrities.
 The shows drew in thousands of fans who followed the group members on social media.

 In April 2013, Grier posted a Vine in which he said, "Yes, it is!
 Fag!" in response to an OraQuick at-home oral HIV test ad which stated, "Testing for HIV...
 It's not a gay thing."
 Grier later deleted the vine but a recording of it resurfaced in July 2014 and Grier faced renewed scrutiny.
 Grier posted an apology on Twitter noting that he was "young, ignorant, stupid and in a bad place.
 I've moved on and learned from my mistakes and I am so truly sorry to anyone I have offended."